 Or you can reformat your Toshiba drive.

-You use a piece of software that’s free on your Mac to do it.
+You use a piece of disk management software that’s free on your Mac to do it.
 The software is called Disk Utility.

 You’ll find an article taking you through how to do that on this site.
 “Format Your Toshiba Hard Drive For Mac” Just follow this link.

-And then you can head back here to find out more uses for your Toshiba external head drive.
+And then you can head back here to find out more uses for your Toshiba hard disk drive.